algorithmWithPython/awp/emma/readme.txt

-this is the directory for not Hunter to log codes.
+this is the directory for not Hunter and especially not Emma to log codes.